clay/amphora-html/README.md

 ### Amphora HTML Plugins

-Amphora HTML plugins let you read and modify the data used in the rendering process just before the data is sent to Handlebars to be templated.
-An Amphora HTML plugin is an object with a `render` function that returns a modified `data` object or a `postRender` function that returns the rendered HTML and response object:
+Amphora HTML plugins let you read and modify both the data sent to Handlebars and the HTML returned by Handlebars.
+An Amphora HTML plugin is an object with a `render` function that returns a modified `data` object and/or a `postRender` function that returns the rendered HTML string:

 ```javascript